HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/access_digital_asset_mgmt.md

 ## Prerequisite

-HCL DAM should be installed and configured to HCL Digital Experience 9.5 Container Release Update CF181 and higher.
+HCL DAM should be installed and configured to HCL Digital Experience 9.5 Container Release Update CF181 and later.

 -   For Operator-based deployments, see the [Install the HCL Digital Experience 9.5 Container components](../containerization/install_config_cc_dam.md) topic for instructions on container components.
 -   For Helm-based deployments, see the [Deploying DX 9.5 applications to container platforms using Helm](../containerization/deploy_applications_using_helm.md) topic for instructions on deploying applications